Disclaimer: I don't own the Avatar: The Last Airbender or any of its characters.

 But for some odd reasons, his legs didn't seem to move that time.
 Her ocean blue eyes showed something unlike any other person since he gained his mark… and when the girl – though he saw that her cheeks were tainted with tears – made a smile at him, his expressions softened.
 Then as she lifted a hand and made a small wave, he raised one of his hands too and was about to wave back when…

 An also tanned skinned hand grabbed her wrist.
 "There you are!"
 She saw that the boy at the other side of the ground tensed before she looked up at the hands' owner: Sokka.
 "How many times do I have to ask you not to wander around alone, Katara?
 Gran-Gran was worried sick!"
-But his brotherly frown disappeared as he saw her still teary eyes, which she whipped with her other hand quickly while standing up.
+But his brotherly frown disappeared as he saw her still teary eyes, which she wiped with her other hand quickly while standing up.

 "I'm sorry Sokka…" She said with a sniff, and peeked back to where she was looking in the last minutes… but the boy was not there anymore.
 She looked around so that she might see which direction he had left, but there was no sign of him.